 1. Leave Issues & Disputes

 Do all of your employees know the company's leave policy?
 Also, are you assured that your sick and vacation leave policy meets the Philippine labor code?
-If you are an HR manager, for sure you already encountered many complaints pertaining to leave credits.
+If you are an HR manager, you surely have already encountered many complaints pertaining to leave credits.

-Often times, issues arise due to the following reasons:
+Oftentimes, employee relations issues about leaves arise due to the following reasons: